trailofbits/cb-multios/cqe-challenges/NRFIN_00032/README.md

 However, they fall into three general classes:
-Off-by-a-few heap overflow in a strncpy Off-by-a-few-more heap overflow in a cgc_memcpy Off-by-a-whole-lot heap overflow in a cgc_memcpy
+Off-by-a-few heap overflow in a strncpy Off-by-a-few-more heap overflow in a memcpy Off-by-a-whole-lot heap overflow in a memcpy

 This vulnerable portions are located inside helpers.h, in the string\_vuln, lv\_vuln, slv\_vuln functions.
 They mimic their non-vulnerable companion functions, but allow for corruption of heap metadata via overflow.